Frequently Asked Questions

 API Discovery only looks at requests that satisfy all of the following criteria:

-- Requests must send the session identifier or identifiers (HTTP header or Cookie) that have been configured for the zone.
+- For customers outside of the API Discovery closed beta, requests must send the session identifier or identifiers (HTTP header or Cookie) that have been configured for the zone.

 - Requests must return